simov/purest/README.md

 }
 ```

-Using the above configuration you can access the `Google+` API in various ways:
+Having the above configuration you can access the `Google+` API in various ways:

 ```js
 // Example: (one of the following)